wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     ![image](./media/image-018.png)

+    While you are in the Redis blade, go to `Advanced Settings` and set `Allow access only via SSL` to `No`.
+At the time of this writing, the Spring support for Redis does not support
+    SSL communication, however it is coming in the near future.

     In Eclipse open the run configuration, click the environment tab and add four variables for `REDISCACHE_HOSTNAME`,
     `REDISCACHE_PRIMARY_KEY`, `REDISCACHE_PORT`, and